OUR LIMESTONE

 As the Yorke Peninsula Limestone is natural Australian product it is free of a number of industrial and transportation processes involved in producing alternative building products keeping embodied energy costs to a minimum.

-The Limestone lends itself well to a number of building and landscaping applications including Large Walling Blocks, Building Blocks and Veneer Cladding with different finishes and thicknesses, together with Sills, Mantles, Random Walling Blocks, Carving Blocks and special architectural products.
+The Limestone lends itself well to a number of building and landscaping applications including Large Walling Blocks, Building Blocks, Veneer Cladding, Sills, Mantles, Random Walling, Carving Blocks and special architectural products.

 We also sell Calcrete Slabs (pictured bottom left) for landscaping and smaller Calcrete Walling Stone for restoration and landscaping applications.